slip/Resolutionathens-Redesign/README.md

 ### Getting Started

-First, I steamboarded in the shower.
+First, I steamboarded (finger-painting in the steam on the glass, help me make it a real verb!) in the shower.
 Then I sat down with some index cards (my old and dear friends) and jotted down all kinds of things: architecture,  wireframes, feature wants, etc. Then I opened up Sketch.

 I decided to do things the "right" way this time and design for mobile first: design the mobile portrait at 320px wide in Sketch, then media queries with min-widths in my code, breaking where the design breaks, not for standard device sizes.